SheepAntler/SheepAntler.github.io/README.md

 # SheepAntler.github.io
-An overview of the work I've done while in school at Madison College.

 Here you will find some of the work I've done in my studies at Madison College.
 I've uploaded some of my code, of course, but what will likely be more interesting to many of you are the folders containing screenshots and video walkthroughs